zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 * Python/Boto scripts
 * VirtualBox

-Note: please use your Linux VM – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)
+**NOTE**: please use your Linux environment – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)

 ## Background